Public Relations Degree and Career Guide

 What certification will I need to work in public relations?

-Most public relations practitioners who are interested in further advancing their careers require to gain certification in the field.
+Most public relations practitioners interested in further advancing their careers require to gain certification in the field.
 The Public Relations Society of America offers accreditation to public relations professionals.
 The applicants must go through a comprehensive exam and have at least five years of experience in the field to get accredited.
 Another association that offers accreditation is the International Association of Business Communicators (IABC), which also requires you to take a comprehensive exam and to have a minimum number of years of expertise in the field before you get certified.
 However, for a fresh graduate, certification is usually not required by employers.

 Levels of Public Relations Degrees